anieldev/demonet/README.md

 - Why bcrypt is [better than SHA256 for hashing passwords](https://codahale.com/how-to-safely-store-a-password/).
 - [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is the default recommendation by NIST and has validated FIPS-140 compliance.
 However, bcrypt is preferred over PBKDF2 as it holds up better with newer GPU/ASIC attacks under similar conditions.
 - [Scrypt](https://www.tarsnap.com/scrypt.html) is designed to be more secure against hardware brute-force attacks than alternative functions such as PBKDF2 or bcrypt.
 - [Argon2](https://en.wikipedia.org/wiki/Argon2) won the 2015 [Password Hashing Competition](https://www.password-hashing.net/) (PHC).
-Argon2id, one of the three Argon2 variants, is generally recommended as a better alternative to bcrypt for newer systems.
+Argon2id, one of the three Argon2 variants, is generally recommended as a better alternative to bcrypt or PBKDF2 for newer systems.
 - [Yescrypt](https://www.openwall.com/yescrypt/) is an improvement from scrypt and is an alternative to Argon2.
 Although yescrypt is not the 2015 PHC winner (Argon2 won), yescrypt was a finalist with "special recognition".

 Choosing any of these algorithms to hash passwords is optimal in the general case.
 PBKDF2, bcrypt and scrypt are the most widely-used Password Hashing Schemes (PHS) and Key Derivation Functions (KDF) for mainstream applications ([according to this 2015 research paper](https://eprint.iacr.org/2015/265.pdf)).
 Argon2 is generally regarded as the latest and greatest as of right now in the year 2022.